AutodeskGames/stingray-docs/source/interactive_help/after_release/dlc.md

 ## Step 2.
 Update gameplay code

-Since a DLC package is just like any other resource package, you can load it into your game the same way.
+Since a DLC package is just like any other resource package, you can load it into the engine the same way.
 For example:

 ~~~{lua}
 local dlc = stingray.Application.resource_package("packages/test_dlc")